DAF201/2022_fall_school_garbage/Logic.md

 when an variable has something to do with the quantifier, we say it is bound, otherwise, we say it is free.

 Example: ∃x(x + y = 1), in this case, x in bound and y is free

+## quantifer, propositional function, and proposition

+Quantifiers provide an alternate way to convert propositional functions to propositions

+Example: Let P(x) be the propositional function “x + 1 > x”.
+Then ∀x P(x) is a proposition

+## ways to make propositional function a proposition

+In general, all the variables that occur in a propositional function must be bound or set equal to a particular value to turn it into a proposition

+- universal quantifiers

+- existential quantifiers

+- value assignments

+## Properties of Quantifiers

+The truth value of x P(x) and  x P(x) depend on both the propositional function P(x) and on the domain U

+If the domain is empty, for any propositional function:

+- ∀xP(x) is true

+- ∃xP(x) is false